NBA on CBS: The end of The NBA on CBS

 On November 9, 1989, the NBA and NBC reached an agreement on a four-year, US$600 million contract (beginning in the 1990–91 season).

-The NBA’s popularity was skyrocketing by the late 1980s and Commissioner David Stern wanted more exposure.
+The NBA's popularity was skyrocketing by the late 1980s and Commissioner David Stern wanted more exposure.
 This meant that he wanted more than 15 games a year shown on network television.
-However, CBS didn’t have the room to broadcast double and triple headers every Sunday like NBC could because of their NFL and college basketball coverage.
-Additionally, CBS had recently signed deals with Major League Baseball and the Winter Olympics, making it even more difficult to accommodate the NBA’s request for more over the air telecasts.
-All in all, CBS was by 1990 pretty much destined to cut ties with the NBA.
+However, CBS didn't have the room to broadcast double and triple headers every Sunday like NBC could because of their NFL and college basketball coverage.
+Additionally, CBS had recently signed deals with Major League Baseball and the Winter Olympics, making it even more difficult to accommodate the NBA's request for more over the air telecasts.
+All in all, CBS was pretty much destined to cut ties with the NBA by 1990.

 From 1986 to its final year in 1990, CBS paid about US$47 million per year for the NBA broadcast contract.
 The final NBA game that CBS televised to date was Game 5 of the NBA Finals between the Detroit Pistons and Portland Trail Blazers on June 14, 1990.
 The Pistons won 92–90 to clinch their second consecutive NBA Championship.

 As the soundtrack for their goodbye montage, CBS used "The Last Waltz" by The Band and Marvin Gaye's rendition of "The Star-Spangled Banner" from the 1983 NBA All-Star Game, ending CBS Sports' relationship with the NBA after 17 years.

-The network broadcast all five NBA Finals involving Larry Bird, all four NBA Finals involving Julius Erving, nine of the ten involving Kareem Abdul-Jabbar (the 1971 NBA Finals were on ABC), and eight of the nine NBA Finals involving Magic Johnson (the following year's Finals were Johnson's last, Michael Jordan's first, and the first to be broadcast by NBC).
+CBS broadcast all five NBA Finals involving Larry Bird, all four NBA Finals involving Julius Erving, nine of the ten involving Kareem Abdul-Jabbar (the 1971 NBA Finals were on ABC), and eight of the nine NBA Finals involving Magic Johnson (the following year's Finals were Johnson's last, Michael Jordan's first, and the first to be broadcast by NBC).

-Prior to the closing montage, the network's final NBA game broadcast ended with this sign-off by Dick Stockton:
+Before the closing montage, CBS's final NBA game broadcast ended with this sign-off by Dick Stockton: